keithostertag/vintage_photo_ids/README.md

 and using Responsive Design to alter the size of the image depending on device.
 When accessed from a phone the image size and background color will also be changed depending on orientation.

+This page can be accessed online at: card16.com/3